syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmEditor.md

 ### autoFocus `Boolean`
 {:#members:autofocus}

-Specifies whether to be autofocus on initialization.
+Specifies whether to focus the control in initialization
 #### Default Value:

 * false